Flooring Calculator guide

 How to use the Flooring Calculator

-The Flooring Calculator estimates how many boxes of flooring to buy from your measured square footage.
-It is helpful for laminate, vinyl plank, engineered wood, and other products sold by box coverage.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+The Flooring Calculator estimates how many flooring boxes to buy before a store trip.
+It works best for laminate, vinyl plank, LVP, engineered wood, and other products where the carton tells you square feet per box.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Flooring Calculator